 When to Visit Haleiwa

-• Use reef-safe sunscreen to save the coral and your skin.
+• Use reef-safe sunscreen to protect your skin and Hawai‘i’s coral reefs.

 How to Get There